ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Introduction

 We organize our article as the following.
-In section~\ref{sec:form}, we describe the fundamental relation between Hubble parameter and redshift for $\Lambda$CDM universe.
-We discuss the methodology of our analysis in section~\ref{sec:method}.
-In section~\ref{sec:hubble_data}, we present the Hubble parameters measured by DA and BAO techniques.
-In section~\ref{sec:signal}, we discuss the procedure to generate the samples of four fundamental parameters (i.e., $H_0$ ,$\Omega_{0m}$ ,$\Omega_{0k}$, $\Omega_{0\Lambda}$) and the corresponding mock values of $H(z)$.
-In section~\ref{sec:noise}, we describe the addition of noises to these mock $H(z)$ values.
-We express the deep learning procedure of ParamANN in section~\ref{sec:deep_learn}.
-In section~\ref{sec:ParamANN}, we discuss about the architecture of ParamANN.
-In section~\ref{sec:preprocess}, we describe the preprocessing of input data for ParamANN.
-In section~\ref{sec:loss}, we present the loss function employed in the ParamANN.
-After that, in section~\ref{sec:train_pred}, we provide the detailed descriptions about the training and prediction processes of ParamANN.
-We show the results, predicted by ParamANN, with detailed analysis in section~\ref{sec:results}.
-We present the predictions of ParamANN for the test set in section~\ref{sec:pred_test}.
-We show the results predicted by ParamANN for observed Hubble data in section~\ref{sec:pred_obs}.
-In section~\ref{sec:hubble_den}, we present the values of Hubble constant and the density parameters with their corresponding uncertainties which are obtained by trained ParamANN for observed $H(z)$ data as well as in section~\ref{sec:Hz_curve} we present the Hubble parameter curve using these estimated parameter values comparing with the same obtained by using the results of~\cite{Planck_2018}.
-Finally, in section~\ref{sec:discuss}, we conclude our current analysis with the beneficial discussions of this new work.
+In section~\ref{sec:form}, we describe the relation between the Hubble parameter and redshift for $\Lambda$CDM Universe.
+In section~\ref{sec:method}, we present the observed $H(z)$ data, discuss the signal and noise models used in our analysis, and describe the deep learning of ParamANN respectively.
+In this section, we also discuss the MCMC method.
+In section~\ref{sec:results}, we show the predicted parameter values for the test set as well as for the observed $H(z)$ data.
+We compare the results predicted by ParamANN with the results obtained by MCMC.
+Finally, in section~\ref{sec:discuss}, we conclude with the beneficial discussions of our analysis.